tanveerm176/AndroidDevPreWork/README.md

 The following **optional** features are implemented:

 * [X] Text of button changes when clicked by user
-* [X] Second click changes the image displayed with an additional Toast message
+* [X] Second click changes the image displayed with an additional Toast message and button text change
+* [X] Additional clicks output final Toast message with starting image
+* [X] App has a small narrative for the user

 ## Video Walkthrough